Here’s What Really Went Wrong Between ‘Bachelor’ Exes Emily Maynard and Brad Womack

-Though their love story was picture perfect, in her 2016 memoir, I Said Yes, Emily admitted they lacked chemistry.
+Though their love story was picture-perfect, in her 2016 memoir, I Said Yes, Emily admitted they lacked chemistry.
 She wrote, “I liked him.
-He was warm, kind, sweet, a gentleman… Yet, he wasn’t as funny as I wanted him to be and even though we had a great time together, he always seemed a big uptight.”
+He was warm, kind, sweet, a gentleman … Yet, he wasn’t as funny as I wanted him to be, and even though we had a great time together, he always seemed a bit uptight.”

-In the November-filmed (and March-airing) finale, Brad and Emily went on a helicopter tour over Cape Town.
-Sometime during that date, he decided he wanted to propose to the 24-year-old over Chantal O..
+In the finale, which aired that following March, Brad and Emily went on a helicopter tour over Cape Town.
+Sometime during that date, he decided he wanted to propose to the 24-year-old over Chantal.
 She accepted his proposal, and the two celebrated their engagement.
 Then, in the “After the Final Rose” special, fans saw that she was no longer wearing her ring because it “needed to be re-sized” — a telling sign for their relationship.